sharmapushkar2006/sharmapushkar2006/README.md

 ### About Me

-As an engineering student, I enjoy building complete, functional applications from the ground up.
+<p>As an engineering student, I enjoy building complete, functional applications from the ground up.
 My foundation spans across frontend and backend development, utilizing Firebase for data management.
 While I am actively strengthening my core logic through DSA in Java, I am also deeply involved in the AI space—building AI agents and working with LLMs using Python.
-I am driven by the challenge of writing clean code and integrating modern AI capabilities into real-world applications.
+I am driven by the challenge of writing clean code and integrating modern AI capabilities into real-world applications.</p>
 ---

 ### Tech & Tools